Ecommerce Website Design

 Back-end Features of a Successful Ecommerce Website

 - Dashboard.
-As the administrator of your website, you should have a place where you can review all pertinent information regarding your the performance of your website.
+As the administrator of your website, you should have a place where you can review all pertinent information regarding the performance of your website.
 The dashboard should be customizable and offer summary information regarding various aspects of the website: out of stock items, information requests, sales figures, and ecommerce performance metrics.

 - Administrator Management.
 You may have a team to work on your website, which means you should be able to give each team member a certain amount of administrative control.
 You should be able to decide what sections of your CMS each team member can edit or view.